Hoop Sizing Guide

 - As you get better, you can take your hoop down to the 38” size by removing the segment.

-You can also use your weighted hula hoop for resistance training to tone your hips and thighs, sculpt lean arms and shoulders and create amazing core strength!
+You can also use your weighted hoop for resistance training to tone your hips and thighs, sculpt lean arms and shoulders and create amazing core strength.

-What’s the difference between a dance hula hoop and a weighted fitness hula hoop?
+What’s the difference between a dance hoop and a weighted fitness hoop?

-Dance hula hoops are designed to rotate faster and are used for both on body and off body tricks.
-They are lighter than weighted fitness hula hoops.
-Weighted fitness hula hoops are used for primarily waist hooping and resistance training to tone legs, hips and thighs and develop core strength.
+Dance hoops are designed to rotate faster and are used for both on body and off body tricks.
+They are lighter than weighted fitness hoops.
+Weighted fitness hoops are used for primarily waist hooping and resistance training to tone legs, hips and thighs and develop core strength.